7pranayama

 Uttanasana

 Uttanasana is also very good at relieving period pain and cramps.
-Which improves blood circulation.
+This improves blood circulation.
 It helps a lot in activating the abdominal organs, ovaries, and bladder.

 How To Do: